-At the beginning of each year, teachers will provide opportunity for students to break open the core values of Faith, Learning, Love, Community and Respect using age appropriate strategies.
+At the beginning of each year, teachers will provide opportunity for students to break open the core values of Faith, Learning, Love, Community and Respect through the dispositions of Respect, Engagement and Personal Best, using age appropriate strategies.
 The aim in providing the students with a voice in how the core values might be lived, is to amplify student 'buy in' to the values thereby increasing the sense of a place and a way that is owned by all in the community.
 These values in action become the MacKillop Way and are always linked back to the example of Jesus Christ.
 This is the critical curriculum for the first two weeks of the school year and sets the culture for the learning spaces, the school and the community.
 These are revisited and referred to throughout the year.